The latest FFScout Community Round-up

 Elite Community Mini-Leagues

-Dan Williams is the new leader of RedLightning’s Top 10k Any Season mini-league (league code 8kcvzq) and is 4,273rd overall.
-Dan is one point ahead of last week’s leader Alaa Khaled Mokhtar.
-This is Dan’s 12th season, he has two previous top 6,000 finishes.
+Alaa Khaled Mokhtar immediately regained the lead in RedLightning’s Top 10k Any Season mini-league (league code 8kcvzq) following an impressive 82 points as last week’s leader Dan Robertson dropped to ninth.
+Alaa moved up to 1,578th overall.

-Rich Booth has dropped to third in PDM‘s Top 1k ANY season mini-league (league code 2agvvx) as Killingholme Clay takes over at the top.
-Jan Kepski is level with him on points but has made more transfers.
+Sven Ove Berg takes over at top of PDM‘s Top 1k ANY season mini-league (league code 2agvvx) after Wildcarding in Gameweek 8.
+Rich Booth, who led after Gameweeks 6 and 7, is level with him on points but has made more transfers.
+Last week’s leader Killingholme Clay drops to eleventh.

-It’s now four weeks at the top for Benjamin Teo in Chaballer’s Hall of Fame >Top 1k< (league code mr8dyh).
-Benjamin has risen to 11,399th overall, and is three points ahead of Mike Varcoe in second.
-Benjamin is 547th in our Hall of Fame (HoF) and Mike is 360th.
+Benjamin Teo’s four-week reign in Chaballer’s Hall of Fame >Top 1k< (league code mr8dyh) came to an end after he was replaced by Mike Varcoe.
+Mike has been playing since at least 2006/07 and is 357th in the Career Hall of Fame.
+He has an impressive eight top 10,000 finishes, three of them in the top thousand, the best of which was 200th in 2013/14.

-Linda Parkes is the new leader of RedLightning’s Multiple Top 10k Finishes mini-league (league code 8t42p6) two points ahead of last week’s No 1 Elias Kharma (aka @FPLMason) and Antti Leppilampi.
+Greg Winski is the new leader of RedLightning’s Multiple Top 10k Finishes mini-league (league code 8t42p6) Elias Kharma (aka @FPLMason), who led after Gameweeks 6 and 7, is level with him on points after Wildcarding last time out.
+He takes second having made more transfers.
+Last week’s leader Linda Parkes drops to fourth.

 Pros and Cons